What’s Living in Phoenix Like? 18 Things To Know Before Moving Here

 For those who live on a fixed income, like retirees, Phoenix is an ideal location because not only does it have a low cost of living, but property taxes are also lower than other large retirement destinations like Boca Raton or Orlando.
 There’s also a notable tax savings for all Phoenix residents because of the city’s hefty tourism income.

 Moving to Phoenix?
-There are various home types to appease (almost) every buyer’s needs.
+There are various home types in the area to appease (almost) every buyer’s needs.

 (Source: Jera Banks Realtor - Home Sweet Phoenix via Facebook)

-6. There Are A Variety of Housing Options If You're Moving to Phoenix.
+6. There Are a Variety of Housing Options for Those Moving to Phoenix

 Phoenix’s population growth has increased the demand for housing on both the purchase and rental sides.
-Zillow reports that the average home value has crossed the $417,000 mark, but it’s still cheaper than a starter home in coastal California
+Zillow reports that the average home value has almost reached the $417,000 mark, but it’s still cheaper than a starter home in coastal California.

 To add to the convenience, there’s a variety of home styles in the area.
 While most are single-family residences, there are also condos and townhomes.
 The large retiree market means there is strong demand for one- and two-bedroom houses and condos, and those units are a fraction of the cost of a three-bedroom home.